Rule 3745-85-01 | Contingency plans.

 (C) Location of copies of contingency plan.

-(1) One copy of the contingency plan shall be kept at an accessible, secure location at the water treatment plant and be available to the operator of record or any designated staff.
-If there is no plant, the operator of record shall keep a copy of the plan in an accessible, secure location.
+(1) At least one hardcopy of the contingency plan shall be kept at an accessible, secure location at the water treatment plant and be available to the professional operator of record or any designated staff.
+If there is no plant, the professional operator of record shall keep a copy of the plan in an accessible, secure location.
 This copy of the contingency plan shall be available onsite for twenty-four hour inspection by representatives of the director or emergency response personnel.

-(2) One copy shall be kept in the public water system administrator's office, if applicable.
+(2) One hardcopy or electronic copy shall be kept in the public water system administrator's/owner's office, if applicable.

-(3) Public water systems serving a population of more than two hundred fifty shall also supply a copy of the plan to the county emergency management agency (EMA).
+(3) Public water systems serving a population of more than two hundred fifty shall also supply a hardcopy of the plan to the county emergency management agency (EMA).

 (4) Within five days of a request by the Ohio EPA, a copy of the contingency plan shall be submitted in a format acceptable to Ohio EPA.